yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/permission-groups.md

+---
+title: Managing Cloudflare Permission Groups with Alchemy
+description: Learn how to retrieve Cloudflare API Permission Groups using Alchemy to help construct API token policies.
+---

 # PermissionGroups

 Lists all permission groups available for a Cloudflare account and returns a typed map of permission names to their IDs.
 Used when creating API tokens for Cloudflare services like R2.